Design is materialized philosophy.

 Design briefs are tiny philosophical primers.

-A good design brief will effect a perspectival shift in the reader (the designer) that brings new possibilities into view, possibilities that were entirely inconceivable prior to the shift.
+A good design brief will effect a perspectival shift in the reader (the designer) that brings new possibilities into view, possibilities that were inconceivable prior to the shift.
 This phenomenon is what is commonly called inspiration.